ChapmanCPSC370/TLT_SIgn_in_app/README.md

 5. Navigate to Remotes and click the '+' in the bottom left.
 Write the name of the project and copy and paste the HTTPS clone url of your forked repo.
 Click add remote.

 6. Whenever you commit changes make sure the checkbox for 'Push to Remote' is checked.

+If you want to edit specific files (ie Viewcontroller.swift)

+1. Download Xcode from Mac app store.

+2. Fork this repository and download all project files.

+3. Open TLT_SIgn_in_app.xcodeproj with Xcode.

+4. Push any edits made to individual files

 ##Usage